Overview

 Contact:Dr. habil.
 Thomas Hammerschmidt, Dr. habil.
 Rebecca Janisch, Ruhr-University, Bochum

-Material/ Methodology:Materials with grain boundaries / experiments and simulations
+Material/ Methodology:Materials with grain boundaries / high-resolution experiments and atomistic simulations

 Engagement:7 research groups, DFG project 535248809